MCP Server

 - Ask follow-up questions to dig deeper into initial findings

-- Use available filters: CSAT scores (1-5), resolution status (Resolved/Not Resolved), handoff status, specific article or action IDs
+- Use available filters: CSAT scores (1-5), resolution status, topics, playbooks, language, channel, browser, device, and more (see

 We’re exploring additional capabilities based on customer feedback: